john-hartley/GoCardless.Api/README.md

 #### Conflicting Resources

-If you attempt to create a resource that already exists, either because of retrying a request with an idempotency key, or from trying to create a bank account that already exists, the client will automatically handle the API error response, and will fetch the existing resource for you.
+If you attempt to create a resource that already exists, either from retrying a request with an idempotency key, or trying to create a bank account that already exists, the client will automatically handle the error response from the API, and will fetch the existing resource for you.

 ### Paging